 I happen to be one of the super #blessed people who have both, which means that my relationship with food can be complicated at best.
 These are some of the pieces of wisdom I’ve gleaned over the last 5 years of doing my best to respect my body while eating at restaurants, grocery shopping, and cooking at home.
 I’ll be sharing a more specific post soon about some of my favorite FODMAP-friendly recipes and how I’m making such a restricted diet work out well – this post is a more general guideline for folks who hopefully have fewer restrictions than I have at the moment!

 Note: Isn’t this super expensive?
-It’s as expensive as you make it.
+It’s definitely more expensive than eating without dietary restrictions.
+It sucks.
+I’ve learned to look for coupons by store and from products offering cash back on Ibotta before I get to the store.
+And yet it’s as expensive as you make it.
 You can eat simply by just cutting out things like dairy and bread (for example, having a lunch meat sandwich, no cheese, on lettuce pieces instead).
 Or, you can buy substitutes for what you’re avoiding, such as gluten-free, dairy-free bread, desserts, butter, and so on.
 Save yourself a little money and headache by becoming a pro at reading ingredient labels (see shopping tips below).

 Also, if you have sensitivities rather than allergies/intolerances, you won’t have to buy certified gluten-free products for naturally gluten-free foods like oats because small amounts of cross-contamination through processing won’t affect you as they would someone with celiac disease.

 When eating at restaurants: